ferreiro/website/README.md

 # Jorge Ferreiro website

-Open source project that runs the website for Jorge Ferreiro, including the blog and the admin panel.
+Open-source project that runs the website for Jorge Ferreiro, including the blog and the admin panel.

 **Features:**

 - Blog.
-- Adming panel.
+- Admin panel.
 - Projects/Portfolio.
 - Contact form.
 - Subscription modal with Mailchimp.